Notes

 “Does this mean I don’t have to pay?”

-He smokes a paste of yerba roja.
-He’ll pass the pipe, grudgingly.
-Those partaking of the heady yerba get 1 comfort and 2 movement penalty until next sleep.
+He smokes yerba roja paste and can be grudgingly convinced to pass the pipe.
+Partaking causes 1 comfort and 2 movement penalty until next sleep.

 Topic: Drugs, botany, etc.